A luxurious and charming country house just waiting to be discovered, Gliffaes Country House Hotel is one of the best luxury hotels in South Wales.

 After making my choice, I sat back and soaked up the convivial atmosphere in the bar.
 And after a short wait, I was taken through to the dining room and shown to my table.

-The dining room leads off the drawing room, and is decorated in a similar style with a rich red colour on the walls, and the dark wood of the fireplace, panelling and beams.
+The dining room leads off the drawing room, and has a similar style with a rich red colour on the walls, and the dark wood of the fireplace, panelling and beams.

 The shutters and curtains were closed and the fire lit when I dined at Gliffaes, which gave the room a very intimate atmosphere.